ibivu/B4TM-Galaxy-2017/docker/README.md

 $ docker start b4tm2017
 ```
 `b4tm2017` can be replaced your own defined names or container ID, which can be retrieved by `$ docker ps --all`

+### How to modify files in `/export/`

+There are two ways:

+1. The easiest way is to modify files in your won way in the local directory that is mapped to `/export/` in the container.
+2. Modify the files in the container directly.
+You need to log in to the Galaxy container as a root user by `$ docker exec -it b4tm2017 /bin/bash`, and then install an editor in the container, for example, you want to use 'Emacs', you can `$ apt-get update && apt-get install emacs`.